 City of Roseville Building Division Permit Form.
 See Plan Check for specific project requirements.

 Building Permit / Plan Check Fee Table and Strong Motion Tax - this table gives you the Building Permit Fee for construction and labor valuation of a project from $1 to $250,000.
 The Strong Motion Tax formula is shown at the bottom of this table.
-Effective January 1, 2009 there is also a Building Standards Fee required on all permits.
-This fee is $1.00 for every $25, 000 in valuation or portion thereof.
+Effective January 1, 2009 there is also a Building Standards Fee required on all permits at a rate of $1.00 for every $25, 000 in valuation or portion thereof.
 Valuation shall be based on the original equipment, construction, and labor costs and shall not include rebates or other customer discounts.
 The Building Division may request contract verification at any time to confirm valuation.
+Effective July 1, 2013, there is an additional 3% Technology Fee for the maintenance and upkeep of Accela Automation.

 Policy on work done without a Building Permit - this policy describes the steps for obtaining approval from the City of Roseville for work that has been done without the benefit of a building permit.

 Online permitting for simple building permits.
 This link will enable anyone to research on-line permit records, but only licensed contractors who are pre-registered for this service with the Building Inspection Division, may obtain on-line building permits.
 You must complete and sign a Licensed Contractor Declaration form which requires a current contractor's license, City of Roseville business license, and workman's compensation policy.
 On-line permits are only available for simple projects that do not require plans or specifications to be submitted for approval.
 Such permit types include re-roofing (not tile), replacing water and sewer lines, replacing water heaters (not tankless and not instant or "insta-hot") or HVAC systems using existing gas lines, adding electrical circuits, window change-out (like for like), etc. Be aware, new energy guidelines require additional compliance forms to be completed and available for inspection.
-Also, the on-line permit process is currently not compatible with Internet Explorer 9 or later.
 PLEASE NOTE: Placer County mPOWER related permits shall not be submitted on-line and will be voided resulting in non-refundable loss of all Accela processing fees and partial permit fees.
 Also, the Air Quality disclaimer form is required to be completed and sent with each web permit.

 Permit Refunds - Permit applicants for over the counter and web based permits, where no work has been done, may request a refund in writing for that permit.
 Where authorization for a refund is granted, no more then 50% of the original permit fee shall be refunded on permits up to $300.
 For permits that exceed $300 in cost, the City will retain up to a maximum of $150.00 for processing of permit, cancellation of permit, and permit refund.